 When to Use Fluorocarbon Fishing Line

 To reap the advantages of fluorocarbon, use it when you plan on fishing around heavy cover, rough structure, clear water, large and toothy fish, and for fish with great eyesight like trout.
 For freshwater, fluorocarbon coated monofilament makes a great main line for many fish especially walleye and trout.
 The sensitivity allows you to feel bites better for walleye and helps your line remain undetectable to the highly aware trout.
 Fluorocarbon leader line makes the best low-visibility leaders.
-To optimize your fishing experience, use fluorocarbon leaders especially for surf fishing and for freshwaters situations where your line is likely to get frayed.
+To optimize your fishing experience, try using fluorocarbon leaders for surf fishing and in freshwater situations where your line is likely to get frayed.
 Some fishermen keep a fluorocarbon leader on at all times if there is a chance at catching toothy species.
 Remember to replace your leader right away when it gets cut or frayed.

 Advantages of Fluorocarbon Fishing Line

 We discussed in a previous article how monofilament fishing line is hard to detect.
 When it comes to fluorocarbon, however, it’s more difficult to detect.
 In fact, out of all the fishing lines, fluorocarbon has the best ability to let light pass through with minimal refraction.
 The result?
 Its appearance blends in well with the surrounding water.
 This is what makes fluorocarbons the best at remaining the least visible to fish.
 Use fluorocarbon leader when you fish in clear water and for fish with great eyesight.